couchbase/build-infra/docker/entrypoint/README.md

 # Dynamic Universal build agent ENTRYPOINT script

 `universal-entrypoint.sh` is a script intended to be used as the entrypoint for all Couchbase build-agent containers.
+It should generally be included in a Docker image via the following Dockerfile directives:

+    ADD --chmod=0755 https://cb-entry.s3.us-west-2.amazonaws.com/universal-entrypoint.sh /universal_entrypoint.sh
+    ENTRYPOINT ["/universal_entrypoint.sh"]
+    CMD []

 It intentionally does minimal processing itself.
-Instead, it will downloand source a series of plugin scripts from GitHub at container startup.
+Instead, it will downloand and invoke a series of plugin scripts from S3 at container startup.
 This allows the startup behaviour to be dynamic depending on the environment the container is launched in, and to be updated without needing to rebuild the container image.
 Indeed, much of the functionality of the universal entrypoint script itself is implemented in plugins (under the `universal` directory), so that even this